MCN2024/MCN2024.github.io/code/README.md

+---
+layout: page
-# Simple instructions for building and visualizing the Hopfield network
+title: Instructions for building and visualizing the Hopfield network
+permalink: /code/
+---

+To view this page and the relevant code on GitHub, go [here](https://github.com/MCN2024/MCN2024.github.io/tree/main/code).

 ## Constructing the patterns
 The patterns that our Hopfield network stores are our names (usually first, but can save last too).
 The names are represented as text in an image with a unique color and spatial offset for each person.
 This is fun, but also helpful because it decreases correlations in the Hopfield network's attractor states so makes for a much more stable representation.